NAVIGATION: Physician Jobs | Physician Salaries | USMLE | MCAT | Nursing Jobs | CME Online | Medical Software | Student Loans

 The health of the business must be continually reviewed.
 Physician business owners must meet with the accountant on a quarterly basis to compare actual revenue with estimated.
 Changes must be made and new approaches developed to keep the business running smoothly.

 Day-to-day operations must be overseen and implemented.
 A system must be chosen for patient scheduling, registration and insurance verification.
 Security systems should be considered to safeguard money, records, computers, office, staff and oneself.
-In addition the practice must comply with ever-changing insurance regulations, government rules, and health care quality initiatives.
+In addition the practice must comply with ever-changing medical malpractice insurance regulations, government rules, and health care quality initiatives.

 Finally, a physician business owner must guide the practice to the right balance.
 A practice should be busy and productive to make revenue.
 But there is a fine line between open and welcoming doors and a patient factory.